 I LOVE cooking whole chickens and have for years!
 It is so simple to do (whether you roast it in the oven or cook it in the Instant Pot), and you can turn the chicken into meals for days!
 I’ve even written a week’s meal plan based off one whole chicken.
 PLUS, afterwards, you can use the bones for broth!

-Pat the chicken dry with paper towels and season with salt and pepper.
+RECIPE :: Pat the chicken dry with paper towels and season with salt and pepper.
 Heat a tablespoon of olive oil with the Instant Pot turned onto sauté.
 Brown both sides of the chicken (about 4 minutes per side).
 Turn chicken so that it is breast side up.
 Add any additional seasonings as desired.
 Pour in a cup of chicken broth and cook on high pressure for 25 minutes.
-Quick release pressure.
+Let the pressure naturally release for 10 minutes, then release the remaining pressure.
 Allow chicken to rest for a few minutes before slicing to let the juices redistribute.

 3. Dried beans

 When cooking dried beans, remember three things: first, never fill the pot over halfway (beans expand as they cook).
 Second, natural release is best.
-Third, soaking the beans overnight before you cook is both better for your health and can almost cut the cooking time in half.
+Third, soaking the beans overnight before you cook is both better for your health and cuts down on the cook time.

 1/2lb beans + 2 qts water + 1/2 Tbsp oil + 1/2 tsp salt